activeldap/activeldap/doc/text/tutorial.md

 => ['drewry', 'builder']
 ```

-If we look at the LDAP entry for 'drewry', we do not see any references to
+If we look at the LDAP entry for `drewry`, we do not see any
-group 'develop'.
-In order to remedy that, we can use belongs_to
+references to group `develop`.
+In order to remedy that, we can use
+`belongs_to`:

 ```text
 irb> class User < ActiveLdap::Base